Wernfried/xml-twig/README.md

 `.parent()` - Twig: The parent of the current element

-`.children(cond)` - Twig[]: All matching children of the current element or empty array
+`.children(condition)` - Twig[]: All matching children of the current element or empty array

 Specify element as name or regular expression or custom condition.
-For details see [ElementCondition](./blob/main/doc/twig.md#ElementCondition).
+For details see [ElementCondition](./doc/twig.md#ElementCondition).

-* `.next(cond)`  - Twig: Returns the next matching element.
-This is defined as the next element which opens after the current element opens.<br>Useful if you like to loop over all elements.
+`.next(condition)` - Twig: Returns the next elt (optionally matching condition) element.
+This is defined as the next element which opens after the current element opens.
+Which usually means the first child of the element.<br>
+Note, the root element is the **last** element (which returns `null`), not the first.
-* `.previous(cond)` - Twig: Returns the previous matching element.
-This is defined as the previous element which closed before the current element opens.
+`.previous(condition)` - Twig: Return the previous elt (optionally matching condition) of the element.
+This is the first element which opens before the current one.
+It is usually either the last descendant of the previous sibling or simply the parent
+`.first(condition)` - Twig: Returns the first elt (optionally matching condition) element.
+Usually this is the first element without any children.
+Used as starting point when you loop through entire document with `.next()`
+`.last(condition)` - Twig: Returns the last elt (optionally matching condition) element.
+Usually this is root element.

-* `.nextSibling(cond)` - Twig: Returns the next matching sibling element.
+* `.nextSibling(condition)` - Twig: Returns the next matching sibling element.
-* `.previousSibling(cond)` - Twig: Returns the previous matching sibling element.
+* `.previousSibling(condition)` - Twig: Returns the previous matching sibling element.

 * **ancestor**: 	All ancestors (parent, grandparent, etc.) of the current element